288: No Such Thing As An Elephant In The Airport

 That's quite a labor-intensive practical joke, isn't it?
 It really is.

-So he died on the set of Gladiator, you know, to sort of reconstitute his role for the final film.
+So he died on the set of Gladiator, you know, they had to sort of reconstitute his role for the final film.
 But when he died, he'd had 12 double rums, lots of whiskey, and an arm wrestle.

 And which of those killed him?